jeffin07/signalserver/README.md

 # signalmaster

-A simple signaling server for clients to connect and do signaling for WebRTC.
+It's a simple signaling server for clients to connect and do signaling for WebRTC.

 Specifically created as a default connection point for [SimpleWebRTC.js](https://github.com/HenrikJoreteg/SimpleWebRTC)